-Campaign cities who join the campaign agree to work to six campaign principles:
+Campaign cities who join the campaign agree to work to eight campaign principles:

 - The right to housing: Safe and secure housing is a human right; without it, people cannot achieve their full potential.